vimalnathnambiar/pwizConvert/README.md

 Raw data are generated in different formats by analytical instruments (i.e., LC-QTOF-MS, MRMS) depending on the manufacturer of the instrument (i.e., Bruker, Sciex).
 Special/proprietary software is often required to read these data.

-There are two different version of the script provided in the repository: [Bash](./src/bash/pwizConvert.sh) and [JavaScript](./src/js/pwizConvert.mjs).
-Both the scripts uses the ProteoWizard's msConvert (Docker) to perform the file conversion.
+There are two different versions of the script provided in the repository: [Bash](./src/bash/pwizConvert.sh) and [JavaScript](./src/js/pwizConvert.mjs).
+Both scripts use ProteoWizard's msConvert (Docker) to perform the file conversion.

 ## Supported Formats

-**Input**
+### Input

-D (Bruker)
+- D (Bruker)

-**Output**
+### Output

-mzML
+- mzML

 ## Pre-requisites

-**Docker**
+### Docker

-Docker is an easy-to-install application for your Mac, Linux, or Windows environment that enables you to build and share containerized applications and microservices.
+- Docker is an easy-to-install application for your Mac, Linux, or Windows environment that enables you to build and share containerized applications and microservices.
 [Install](https://docs.docker.com/engine/install/)

-**Node JS** _(If executing the JavaScript version)_
+### Node JS

-Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+- Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 [Install](https://nodejs.org/en/download)

 ## Usage